bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 Downloaded CSV files for training and test data from <https://www.kaggle.com/c/bike-sharing-demand/overview>.

+I extracted separate fields like "hour (of day)", "dayofweek (1-7)" from the built-in datetime hourly time stamp.

 ### Additional Data Series I Found and Transformed

 Some of this was ugly cut & paste from PDFs or HTML into Excel.
 I used Pentaho/Vandara PDI to load CSVs into a MySQL database for transformations and joins via SQL.

-I pulled the following subsets together via SQL SELECT with several OUTER JOINs and added derived fields like "hour (of day)", "dayofweek (1-7)".
+I pulled the following subsets together via SQL SELECT with several OUTER JOINs.
 I exported train and test CSV files with MySQL's SELECT...
 INTO OUTFILE syntax.

 Related files...